Set up OEM Configurations for Social Mobile devices with Rhino Config app

 - Deploy the app to the respective device(s).

-Approve and Add the Rhino Config app to the Hexnode app inventory
+Add the Rhino Config app to the Hexnode app inventory

 - In the Hexnode portal, navigate to the Apps tab.